We’ve all experienced it: the crushing weight of trying to drag yourself through a workday when you just haven’t had enough sleep the night before.

 - And you need the physical stamina to make it through the day.

 For all these challenges, sleep is brain food.
 And it’s not just the quantity that counts—it’s the quality too.
-And it has a profound impact on your neurological performance.
+It has a profound impact on your neurological performance.

 Said simply: the better you sleep, the better (and happier) you work.